Latest Information & Church News

 ***Please see the Calendar of services attached.***

 Oasis: This is a short time of reflection, designed to be a benefit for parents dropping off children at the school, with a concluding prayer and coffee.
-It takes place on a Wednesday 9:00-9:30am.
-All welcome of course.
+It takes place on a Wednesday 9:00am-9:30am.
+All welcome.
+Attached is more information.

-Thank you for all you do support our food banks.
+Many thanks for all you do to help people who visit our food banks.

-Amongst the sick please pray for Angie Robley, Carol Simmons.
+For your Prayers: Amongst the sick please pray for Angie Robley and Carol Simmons.

 With All Good Wishes and Prayers, Peter